evan-hammerstein/HyphaTracker/README.md

 # HyphaTracker

 This project is designed to analyze fungal growth using image processing techniques.
-It provides tools to process a sequence of tiff files representing a time lapse of fungal growth, detect and track hyphal tips, calculate growth metrics, and visualize results.
+It provides tools to process a sequence of tiff files representing a time-lapse of fungal growth, detect and track hyphal tips, calculate growth metrics, and visualize results.
 The analysis includes measurements of tip growth rates, branching frequency, spore identification, biomass quantification, and distances to regions of interest (ROIs).

 # Features

+**1. Interactive GUI:** File upload, metric specification, and output access and visualization

-**1. Image Preprocessing:** Cropping, binarization, and skeletonization of grayscale images
+**2. Image Preprocessing:** Cropping, binarization, and skeletonization of grayscale images

-**2. Hyphal Analysis:**
+**3. Hyphal Analysis:**

 * Detect endpoints and calculate growth rates and angles